SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/09_Tree✅/TREE.md

    excellent choice for situations where data might by dynamically added or removed.
 This is especially true for trees that automatically balance themselves, such as AVL trees or Red-Black trees.

+## Why Tree is considered a non-linear data structure?
+The data in a tree are not stored in a sequential manner i.e., they are not stored linearly.
+Instead they are arranged on multiple levels or we can say it is a heirarchical structure.
+For this reason, the tree is considered to be a non-linear data structure.

+#### *Parse Trees*
+	• In compilers, trees are used for syntax analysis and to generate a syntax tree (a type of parse tree).

+	In essence, the importance of tree data structures stems from their hierarchical nature, efficiency and their utility in various computer science applications.
+They allow for more complex and organized data handling, leading to more efficient algorithms and improved system organization.